 We all make bad decisions.
 Sometimes we are unlucky, and sometimes we make honest mistakes.
 But bad decisions are also frequently the result of bad thinking — choices that are impulsive, poorly thought out, or based on misinformation.
 Quite often, we are victims of our own cognitive biases, which can serve as self-reinforcing spirals of mistaken ideas disengaged from reality.
 Many of these are preventable – if we can teach ourselves to think more rationally!

-I’ve also concluded (see: On Rationality) that no one can actually ever achieve perfect rationality.
+I’ve also concluded, what may seem obvious, that no one can actually ever achieve perfect rationality.
 We are, after all, only human.
 Yet rationality is a worthy goal.
 And I’ve argued that we can get better by following four principles, what I call Rational Meta-Principles:

 - Humility – Recognize the possibility that any given claim (including your own) may be wrong.